Assistant Professor - Clinical Psychology #001580

 Minimum Training & Experience Requirements: Doctorate degree (PhD or PsyD) from an APA accredited program in clinical psychology or a closely related field in psychology is required (ABD will be considered with evidence supporting realistic anticipation of completion by start date.
 The doctorate degree must be completed before the appointment begins).

 Preferred Qualifications: Previous teaching experience is desired.
 Demonstration or potential for developing an independent research program.
-Desirable: Comfort in teaching within a scientist-practitioner model graduate program with a cognitive-behavioral orientation, emphasizing empirically validated practices and interventions.
+Comfort in teaching within a scientist-practitioner model graduate program with a cognitive-behavioral orientation, emphasizing empirically validated practices and interventions.
 Licensed or license- eligible in North Carolina as a Practicing Psychologist is desired.